matyX6/homebound/SETUP.md

 ```
 ls -al ~/.ssh
 ```
 #### Generate a new SSH key. -C "custom_key_comment" is optional, if you want your key to be more recognizeable.
 ```
 ssh-keygen -t rsa -b 4096 -C "custom_key_comment"
 ```
 #### Start an SSH agent & add your key
 ```
 ssh-keygen -t rsa -b 4096 -C "custom_key_comment"
 ```

 > [!TIP]
-> Use the default SSK key name (id_rsa) for Git to recognize your SSH key automatically without SSH agent.
+> Use the default SSH key name (id_rsa) for Git to recognize your SSH key automatically without SSH agent.
 For convenience and automatic connection, leave the passphrase empty.

 ## Setting Up Remote Repository